 In order to become a better educator, I am participating in the Certificate in College Teaching Program at Duke University.
 As a result of this training, I am much more aware of and how to take into take into account the following in my classroom and course design:

-1. The principles of the learning process (Kolb 1984) and theories on how people learn (NRC)
+1. The principles of the learning process (Kolb 1984) and theories on how people learn (NRC - How People Learn)

-2. The role and intentional design of in-classroom and out-of-classroom activities that can facilitate learning
+2. The design of in-classroom and out-of-classroom activities that can facilitate learning

 3. The heterogeneity in learning styles and personalities that can influence the process of acquiring knowledge and participating in educational activities